Blog

 Keep in mind that their Chrome extension hasn’t been updated since 2016.

 But the biggest drawback to RTM, in my opinion, is the UX.
-For example, unlike Wunderlist or Todoist, the UX doesn’t make it clear which parts of your task they’re interpreting through NLP until you hit “enter.”
+For example, unlike Wunderlist or Todoist, the UX doesn’t clarify which parts of your task they’re interpreting through NLP until you hit “enter.”
 And I expected clicking the check box next to a task to mark it complete.
 Instead, it opens up the details view of the task.

 Remember the Milk wunderlist alternative